Live icon

 Behavioral Health Considerations for Treatment of Chronic Pain

-During this 4-part learning learning series, the participant will explore the key behavioral health considerations when managing patients with chronic pain.
+During this four-part learning learning series, the participant will explore the key behavioral health considerations when managing patients with chronic pain.
 Utilizing case studies, these short learning vignettes will explore strategies for addressing unhelpful beliefs and behaviors in patients with chronic pain, discuss key communication strategies, utilizing Behavioral Activation and Mindfulness in the treatment of chronic pain.

 Each recorded vignette is a different topic and is available for on demand viewing and enduring continuing education credits.